 - 4 cups veggie broth , low sodium (1 L)

 - 3 cups stemmed and chopped Swiss chard or kale leaves (750 mL)

 - 1 to 2 teaspoons white wine vinegar , to taste (5 to 10 mL)

 - Put the cashews in a bowl and cover with a couple of inches of water.
 Soak for 1 to 2 hours or overnight.
 (For a quick-soak method, cover with boiling water and soak for 30 to 60 minutes.)
 Drain and rinse.

 - Transfer the cashews to a high-speed blender along with 1/2 cup (125 mL) of the water.
 Blend on high until super smooth and creamy in texture.
 Set the cashew cream aside.

-- In a large Dutch oven, heat the oil over medium heat.
+In a large Dutch oven, heat the oil (or use broth for oil free) over medium heat.
 Stir in the onion, garlic, and a couple pinches of salt, and sauté until the onion is softened, 4 to 6 minutes.

 - Stir in the carrots and celery, and cook for another few minutes or so.
 Stir in the cumin, thyme, and turmeric until combined.

 - Add the diced tomatoes with their juices, lentils, broth, and remaining water.
 Increase the heat to high and bring to a low boil.
 Reduce the heat to medium and simmer, uncovered, for 30 to 35 minutes, until the lentils are tender.

 - Stir in the cashew cream and chard.
 Add salt, pepper, and vinegar to taste.
 (The vinegar’s role is to add a little bit of brightness to the soup; add a bit at a time and keep tasting, as it can quickly overwhelm.)